 Students unable to adhere to the program duration of one year (as stated above) may take a maximum of two years to complete their credential.
 After this time, students must be re-admitted into the program, and follow the curriculum in place at the time of re-admission.

-Information contained in College documents respecting programs is correct at the time of publication.
+Disclaimer: The information in this document is correct at the time of publication.
 Academic content of programs and courses is revised on an ongoing basis to ensure relevance to changing educational objectives and employment market needs.
-The college reserves the right to add or delete programs, options, courses, timetables or campus locations subject to sufficient enrolment, and the availability of courses.